 Contrast Snowden with the 2013 thriller about Julian Assange and Wikileaks, The Fifth Estate, and this one-sided portrayal becomes even more obvious.
 The Fifth Estate portrayed Julian Assange as a complex figure–someone who believed he was acting for the greater good but whose personal flaws cast a shadow over his actions.
 Snowden only shows one side of the story–as told by Snowden himself.
 Therefore, the audience is never led to question Snowden’s version of events.
 In my opinion, this takes away from what otherwise would be a compelling film about current events.

-Posted on September 15, 2016, in Reviews and tagged CIA, Edward Snowden, Joseph Gordon-Levitt, Julian Assange, Lindsay Mills, mass surveillance, National Security, NSA, Oliver Stone, Shailene Woodley, Snowden, The Fifth Estate, Whistleblower.
+Posted on September 15, 2016, in Film and Television, Reviews and tagged CIA, Edward Snowden, Joseph Gordon-Levitt, Julian Assange, Lindsay Mills, mass surveillance, National Security, NSA, Oliver Stone, Shailene Woodley, Snowden, The Fifth Estate, Whistleblower.
 Bookmark the permalink.
 Leave a comment.